 When I first started swapping out my cleaning products, I literally started with one thing at a time.
 And of course, realized that many of my grocery store cleaners simply did not need an alternative – because this one homemade, all purpose cleaning spray would take care of most of those jobs.

-- Mirrors, windows & doors
+- Glass surfaces, such as mirrors, windows & doors

 - Light switches